 There are a few more exceptions to this “2,416-word count” rule that I want to talk about.
 Read on …

-Think about yourself when planning blog post length
+Think about the ideal blog post length for you

 Your content is created by you — and we need to find an ideal word count that also feels consistently doable.